Best MMO Mouse for PC Gaming 2019

-Whether you play WoW or another MMORPG online you know just how many buttons you need to press.
+If you play WoW or another MMORPG you know just how many buttons there are to press.
 A good MMO mouse will certainly have a few extra buttons, but should those buttons come at the cost of comfort?

 Having access to all of these mice has certainly changed my opinion on it.
 DPI and accuracy are important as well, but not as important as they would be on an FPS or RTS mouse.